 ING Group only engages in share-based payment transactions with its staff and directors.
 Share-based payment expenses are recognised as a staff expense over the vesting period.
 A corresponding increase in equity is recognised for equity-settled share-based payment transactions.
-A liability is recognised for cash-settled share-based payment transactions are measured at the grant date, and the fair value of cash-settled share-based payment transactions are measured at each balance sheet date.
+A liability is recognised for cash-settled share-based payment transactions.
+The fair value of equity-settled share-based payment transactions are measured at the grant date, and the fair value of cash-settled share-based payment transactions are measured at each balance sheet date.
 Rights granted will remain valid until the expiry date, even if the share based payment scheme is discontinued.
 The rights are subject to certain conditions, including a pre-determined continuous period of service.